-A donor is the person who gives the Enduring Power of Attorney (EPA) to another person.
-A donor can appoint an attorney to act immediately and/or on loss of mental capacity.\

 A donee is the person who accepts the Enduring Power of Attorney - called an attorney.

+A donor can appoint an attorney to act immediately and/or on loss of mental capacity.

-An EPA allows the attorney to make financial decisions on behalf of the donor after he/she loses mental capacity.
+An Enduring Power of Attorney (EPA) allows the attorney to make financial decisions on behalf of the donor after he/she loses mental capacity.
 An attorney cannot make medical, health care, accommodation or lifestyle decisions.

-\Mental capacity refers to the ability to understand the nature and consequences of a decision and the alternative choices and consequences available or likely.
+Mental capacity refers to the ability to understand the nature and consequences of a decision and the alternative choices and consequences available or likely.